jingyingwang/jingyingwang.github.io/content/posts/aboutme.md

 * pronouns: they/them
 * senior at yale college
-* math and english major
+* math and English major
+* 🏠 from suzhou, china
-* 📍 new haven, ct
+* 📍 currently new haven, ct

 ## interests